SuperOfficeDocs/superoffice-docs/docs/en/api/overview/quickstart.md

 Our REST API documentation covers two variants of REST APIs.
 You have the freedom to choose which REST API suits your needs, and you're not limited to using only one; they can be used interchangeably.

+The [RESTful REST API][3] operates as a standard REST API, allowing you to POST/GET/PATCH entities based on the request body.

-The [RESTful AGENT API][2] reflects what the underlying NetServer exposes, making it familiar to SuperOffice veterans but potentially confusing for newcomers.
+On the other hand, the [RESTful AGENT API][2] is based on HTTP RPC, and reflects what the underlying NetServer exposes, making it familiar to SuperOffice veterans but potentially confusing for newcomers.
 It includes agent methods, such as `CreateDefaultAppointmentEntity`.

-On the other hand, the [RESTful REST API][3] operates as a standard REST API, allowing you to POST/GET/PATCH entities based on the request body.
+Read more about the differences between [REST and HTTP RPC APIs][10].

 ## I have my ticket, how do i use it?